AdobeDocs/document-cloud-learn.en/help/sign/sign-beginner-tutorials/beginner-users-overview.md

     <div>
     <a href="new-sender.md"><strong>Getting started with Acrobat Sign</strong></a>
     </div>
-    <em>This comprehensive tutorial is a great place to start for new senders in Acrobat Sign</em>
+    This comprehensive tutorial is a great place to start for new senders in Acrobat Sign
     <br>
   </td>
   <td>